-West coast skin care company leverages cloud to support U.S. expansion [Portfolio]
+West coast skin care company leverages cloud to support U.S. expansion [Byline]

 Expanding into new markets is a challenge in and of itself, but when it’s a complex business and your financial management software can’t keep up, it’s time to make some changes.